e2nIEE/pandapower/doc/elements/line/line.rst

    :delim: ;
    :widths: 15, 10, 55

-The loadflow results in the net.res_line table are defined as:
+The power flow results in the net.res_line table are defined as:

 .. math::
    :nowrap: